 At your breast reduction consultation, your surgeon will examine your breasts and discuss your goals and expectations for your surgery.
 Your doctor will review your medical history and may recommend a mammogram prior to your surgery if you have not recently had one.

-Dr. James Romanelli and Dr. David Pincus encourage patients to ask plenty of questions at their consultations.
+Dr. James Romanelli, Dr. David Pincus, and Dr. John Layliev encourage patients to ask plenty of questions at their consultations.
 Your surgeon will provide a thorough overview of the surgery, including where he will make the incisions, how the breast tissue will be reduced and reshaped, and what to expect during recovery, as well as your final outcome.

 Insurance Coverage for Breast Reduction